 Matt Young, Head Coach of Genesis Running.
 I’ve raced on roads and trails in events from 5ks to 100k, century bike rides and triathlons but I don’t win races.
 I’m not a superstar runner but I’ve learned some things along the way that have helped me improve over the past 17 years and I love to share those lessons with others.
 I’m a Road Runner Club of America certified coach and have been certified to teach natural running, running the way the body is made to do it.
 The Genesis 5k training program started in 2007 after I watched my dad, who at the age of 64, went from barely running ¼ mile to running a 4 mile race in just 9 weeks.
 So I thought, if it works for him it can work for anyone.
 Over the past three years over 1100 people have learned to run through Genesis Running here in West Virginia.
 Running is the easiest, most affordable, most portable and most efficient exercise you can do but so many people don’t know where to start and that’s why I’m here to help.

-Jason Francis, Assistant Head Coach, Teays Valley- My personal running journey started later in life in 2010 at 35 years old.
+Jason Francis, Assistant Head Coach- My personal running journey started later in life in 2010 at 35 years old.
 After training on my own for 2 years with various setbacks and injuries I joined Genesis Running and was coached by Matt Young.
 After realizing personal running and race successes and more importantly running injury free and actually enjoying it, I decided to pursue coaching as a way to enhance our running community and learn more about the sport.
 I was mentored by and assisted Coach Matt for a year as his assistant coach and then became a certified run coach through RRCA, I am also a NASM certified personal trainer.
 As a coach I stress efficient natural running form and the importance of aerobic development, when you take care of these, speed is a natural byproduct.
 Its counter intuitive to believe that to get faster you need to run slower, but it works.
 I also believe in the value of strength training and proper recovery to remain injury free.
 I believe that aside from shoes a heart rate monitor is a runner’s best training tool.

 Ann Marie Young, Teays Valley- I am blessed to be a full time mom to 2 beautiful children and wife of one really awesome dude (Coach Matt).
 I have been an Assistant Coach for Genesis Running since 2007.
-I am also a Certified Lifestyle and Weight Management Specialist and Certified Personal Trainer.
+I am a RRCA Certified Running Coach as well as a Certified Lifestyle and Weight Management Specialist and Certified Personal Trainer.
 I have a heart and passion for helping and encouraging others as they seek to make healthy changes in their lives.
 My personal health and fitness journey began about 20 years ago.
 I have trained for and participated in many different types of events over the years.
 My favorite things are running longer distance races and strength training.
 I am thankful for the ability to be physically active every day.
 I am also thankful for the life lessons and experiences I have had – both good and not so good- that have brought me to where I am today and can share those with others as they start on their own journey.
 I believe modeling a healthy lifestyle is one of the most important things we can do for our families.
 I am very grateful to be a part of the Genesis family and love seeing time and time again the changes that it makes in the lives of so many.

-Josh Sowards, Huntington- I've always thought running was fun!
+Josh Sowards- I've always thought running was fun!
 Growing up ...
 I was a wiry guy who was pretty fast.
 And I couldn't sit still!
 I even liked getting from one end of the house to the other as fast as I could for fun.
 (I still do that when I'm home alone :) I've been blessed with two girls between 3 and 5 and a beautiful wife.
 We both work full-time.
 We're worship leaders in our church, the girls are in school, we grow some of our food, cook most of our meals at home; laundry, dishes, etc. ...
 Where's the room for running?
 Well, two years ago, me and my wife were diagnosed with auto-immune diseases.
 We were food and activity conscious already; now we are acutely aware of what we eat and our level of activity.
 We have to move!
 Running balances my blood sugar.
 It eases her aches and increases our energy and awareness.
 Running let's us spend time with our girls (whether we are pushing the stroller or playing tag).
 Running is accessible!
 It's good for all of us!
 I want to help people see running as play more than exercise.
 It's one of the most natural ways to play, spend time with your loved ones, clear your mind, and care for the temple Christ lives within.
 It's the easiest way to have a healthier body and spirit for your whole family!

 Tracey Suppa-Todd, Charleston- At first, I hated running.
 Too embarrassing!
 Too bouncy!
 Too uncomfortable!
 My husband, meanwhile, was running ultramarathons and dropping pounds like crazy.
 So after I had babies, I figured there was no harm in parking them near the treadmill and running in private to try to lose some weight.
 One day I saw an ad for the Disney Princess Half Marathon and knew that was to be my run debut!
 I trained (mostly on the treadmill) for over a year.
 During July of that year, I decided it was crazy to have the half marathon be my first race ever and signed up to run the Firecracker 5k.
 That's where I met the force that is Genesis.
 They were there in all their glory and I was wowed by their camaraderie and support.
 I went on to do my half marathon (best.day.ever!) and joined Genesis shortly thereafter.
 Since then, with the support of Team Genesis, I've done a full marathon (!!), the CDR several times, and countless other halves and other races.
 I decided to commit to the sport by becoming a certified coach in 2015.
 Now our whole family (including the best furry running partner ever) runs races together.
 We even plan vacations to run races.
 I've been only slightly disappointed to discover that continued distance running doesn't always drop pounds like crazy. :) However, I've never been healthier and happier to exercise- and to be part of this amazing team!